-Having kicked off the holiday season in the Houston area for nearly six decades, the HEB Thanksgiving Day Parade has become as much of a tradition in southeast Texas as Thanksgiving Turkey and Christmas lights.
+Having kicked off the holiday season in the Houston area for nearly six decades, the HEB Thanksgiving Day Parade has become as much of a tradition in southeast Texas as Thanksgiving turkey and Christmas lights.
 Although the parade has changed names over the years, this is still the largest and longest-running Thanksgiving Day parade in Texas.
 The festivities kick off at 9 a.m.
 Thanksgiving morning in downtown Houston.

 06 of 08

-Houston is positioned on the Central Flyway, so it is a hotspot for the fall migration, which often lasts through November.
+Houston is positioned on the Central Flyway, so it's a hotspot for the fall migration, which often lasts through November.
 Hummingbird migration peaks in September, hawks can be spotted at the Smith Point Hawk Watch till mid-November, and barn and tree swallows can be seen along the Gulf Coast through October.

 07 of 08